- Revenues of $1.0 billion, $14.5 million net income

 |March 31, |

 The Company presents EBITDA and Adjusted EBITDA as additional information about its operating results.
-The presentation of Adjusted EBITDA that excludes the addition of interest expense associated with FPNP to EBITDA is consistent with management’s presentation of Adjusted Total Debt, in each case reflecting management’s view of interest expense associated with the FPNP as an operating expense of the Company, and to provide management a more accurate picture of its operating results and to assist investors in performing analysis that is consistent with financial models developed by management and research analysis.
-Management recorded a one-time charge to selling, general and administrative expense during the first quarter of 2016 related to the closing of certain dealerships and the disposition of excess real estate.
-Management views this as a non-recurring event that is not indicative of the core operating expenses of the Company.
-Management believes adding back this one-time charge to EBITDA provides both the investors and management a more accurate picture of the Company’s core operating results.
+The presentation of Adjusted EBITDA that excludes the addition of interest expense associated with FPNP to EBITDA is consistent with management’s presentation of Adjusted Total Debt, in each case reflecting management’s view of interest expense associated with the FPNP as an operating expense of the Company, and to provide management with supplemental information regarding operating results and to assist investors in performing analysis that is consistent with financial models developed by management and research analyst.
+Management recorded a charge to selling, general and administrative expense during the first and second quarters of 2016 related to the closing of certain dealerships and the disposition of excess real estate.
+Management believes adding back this charge to EBITDA provides both the investors and management with supplemental information regarding the Company’s core operating results.
 “EBITDA” and “Adjusted EBITDA” are both non-GAAP financial measures and should be considered in addition to, and not as a substitute for, net income of the Company, as reported in the Company’s consolidated statements of income in accordance with U.S. GAAP.
 Additionally, these non-GAAP measures may vary among companies and may not be comparable to similarly titled non-GAAP measures used by other companies.

 |Twelve Months Ended|